How to Enable Microsoft Defender in Windows 11

 Step 6Optional - Check App & Browser Control

-You can also check App & browser control from the left menu, which helps protect you from unsafe apps and websites.
+Review App & browser control from the left menu to guard against unsafe apps and websites.

 Important Tips